 Performance and Portfolio Update

-- The Pax Ellevate Global Women’s Leadership Fund performed in line with the MSCI World Index (World Index) in the third quarter.
+- During the third quarter, the Pax Ellevate Global Women’s Leadership Fund Institutional share class (PXWIX)1 underperformed the MSCI World Index (World Index).

 Figures include reinvested dividends, capital gains distributions and changes in principal value.